Last updated on 2023-06-27

 If freezing of the water surface is an issue and cleaning sensors during this time period is important it is recommended that ice layers be removed on a frequent enough basis so as to not require a hammer or chisel for breaking the ice (i.e., remove ice when it can be broken by hand).
 Clearing ice at this frequency will ensure that the sensors are accessible for cleaning and ensuring accurate data.

 8.2.6 Power Management

 The target voltage level for the battery is 3.7 V or higher.
-Below this level the station may lose functionality and data may stop transmitting to the web data portals.
-The typical battery voltage pattern is for the battery to charge during the day and slowly lose a little power during the night (see Figure 22.214.171.124).
+Below 3.55v the station may lose functionality and data will stop transmitting to the web data portals.
+The typical battery voltage pattern is for the battery to charge during the day and slowly lose a little power during the night.

-In certain scenarios where sunlight is restricted or diminished due to canopy coverage, cloudy days, or seasonality, battery level may decline over multiple days due to inadequate solar exposure and incomplete charging (Figure 126.96.36.199 and Appendix J).
-This gradual decline may also happen when cell coverage is intermittent, in which case the Mayfly Data Logger may make repeated and long unsuccessful attempts to send data to the website using extra power each time (Appendix J).
+In certain scenarios where sunlight is restricted or diminished due to canopy coverage, cloudy days, or seasonality, battery level may decline over multiple days due to inadequate solar exposure and incomplete charging (see Data Patterns in the appendix).
+This gradual decline may also happen when cell coverage is intermittent, in which case the Mayfly Data Logger may make repeated and long unsuccessful attempts to send data to the website using extra power each time (see Data Patterns in the appendix).

 In some cases, solar charging may vary throughout the year with seasonal canopy cover changes as well as other canopy cover changes (e.g., fallen trees, growth of vegetation).
-Reposition the solar panel to receive better sun exposure.
-In extreme cases DIY methods can be used to place solar panels and/or the logger box itself in locations that will provide adequate solar coverage (e.g., placing solar panel high above vegetation and separate from the logger box).
+Reposition the solar panel direction to receive better sun exposure depending on the time of year.

 Basic rule of thumb to follow when monitoring your online battery voltage: